Do you know what a domestic violence advocate is and what they do? Many women do, but most men are blissfully ignorant unless directly impacted by it.

 But you are not limited to financial assistance.

-(2) You can open your eyes to the signs of abuse.
+(2) Open your eyes to the signs of abuse.

 Our reluctance to see the signs of abuse or dismiss abusive behavior emboldens the abuser and silences the victim.